ugcd/solarius/README.md

 ![](docs/figures/solarius-models.png)

-SOLAR is known as one of the standard software programs to perform linkage and association qtl mappings in pedigrees or related individuals. `solarius` is an interface between R and SOLAR.
+SOLAR is the old-school player in the quantitative trait loci (QTLs) mapping in pedigrees.

-The R package `solarius` provides the access to the main three models of SOLAR: polygenic, association and linkage.
+`solarius` is an interface between R and SOLAR, that allows the user to access easily to the main three models of SOLAR: polygenic, association and linkage.

 | Model |	SOLAR command |	`solarius` function |	`solarius` S3 classes | Parallel computation |
 |-------|---------------|---------------------|-----------------------|----------------------|